Content Marketing Boot Camp: 60 Topics in 60 Minutes

 Today, we’re gonna change that.

 Content is important.
-It can help ensure online traffic flows to your website, connections get made, products and services get promoted, good public relations is maintained, and clients/customers are landed, (among other things.)
+It can help ensure online traffic flows to your website, connections get made, products and services get promoted, good public relations are maintained, and clients/customers are landed, (among other things.)

 But first, you need to come up with some things to write about.